Familial Melanoma Study

 Most genetic epidemiology investigations evaluate the contributions of host susceptibility and environmental exposure in the development of cancer.
-In family studies, the host susceptibility measure is frequently an alteration in specific gene(s).
-These studies tend to be very long term with varying activity.
+In family studies, the host susceptibility measure is frequently an alteration in a specific gene or genes.

 We continue to accrue and evaluate new families while continuing to evaluate families of individuals with heritable retinoblastoma and melanoma.